 More than 11% of women aged 15-44 develop endometriosis, a condition that may not cause any symptoms or leave you in extreme pain.
 With or without symptoms, endometriosis can cause infertility.
 The doctors at Garden OB/GYN accurately diagnose the cause of your pain and provide customized treatment that alleviates your symptoms and helps you get pregnant, if that’s your goal.
-If you have questions about endometriosis or infertility, call one of the nine offices in Midtown West, the Upper East Side, and the Upper West Side of Manhattan, as well as Forest Hills, Garden City, Lake Success, Bay Shore, Massapequa, and Commack, New York, or book an appointment online.
+If you have questions about endometriosis or infertility, call one of the ten offices in Midtown West, the Upper East Side, and the Upper West Side of Manhattan, as well as Forest Hills, Garden City, Lake Success, Massapequa, Commack, and Cedarhurst, New York or book an appointment online.

 Endometriosis develops when tissues that line the inside of your uterus, the endometrium, grow outside the uterus.
 Patches of endometriosis may appear on the outer wall of the uterus or on your fallopian tubes and ovaries.
 It can also occur on your bladder, bowel, and the tissues lining your abdomen.